csirmaz-lit/Primus-Vittason/book.md

 “One can argue that the more the self, via Care, extends to possessions and other people of interest, the more it protects itself from its demise, its death with the body, and the more bearable the tragedy of the Experience becomes.

-“Consequently Care and interest needs to be temporarily withdrawn from others and possessions, and focus should primarily be on the original, very limited body itself for one to reach the Experience.”
+“Consequently Care and interest need to be temporarily withdrawn from others and possessions, and focus should primarily be on the original, very limited body itself for one to reach the Experience.”
 # V Death

 “Death, at first approximation, is the destruction of our bodies.
 As we have established that there is no need for a soul (and so it likely does not exist), and that faculties like memory and cognition are functions of the body, death means the destruction of the self.

 “Note that here, we use ‘body’ in its original sense.
-In the case of one’s death, other objects, organisms or humans in one’s Care continue to function—while, arguably, the circle of Care itself ceases to exist.
+In the case of one’s death, other objects, organisms or humans in one’s Care continue to function — while, arguably, the circle of Care itself ceases to exist.

 “Incidentally,” Primus turned to the audience, “it has been suggested that we humans disproportionately fear non-existence after our deaths, but no one cares about non-existence before we are born.
 Do you know why that may be?”
-He paused, but nor for long.
+He paused, but not for long.
 “I think it has to do with information.
 We seem to know about the world before our birth, but we’ll miss out on everything that comes after we die.
 So let’s get back to death.

 “What does the destruction of the body mean?
 Most events leading to death are not extreme (high-energy) enough to, for example, change the atoms in our bodies; they may not even change the molecules.
 What they inevitably change instead is the physical arrangement of the elements or parts of the body, which leads to the loss of various functions (movement, speech, cognition, etc.).
 Among these are the ones that are prerequisites of the Experience, so once dead, we can no longer have the Experience.

 “This change of arrangement that leads to a loss is similar to how information encoded in macroscopic systems can disappear apparently without a trace.
 We can burn books, destroy paintings and computers, and never be able to recreate the text, the picture, or the data.
 This won’t come as a surprise to anyone, but it seems at odds with the assertion in quantum mechanics that no (quantum) information can be lost.

-“The likely explanation to this apparent contradiction is that a special macroscopic arrangement, used to encode some useful information, represents a very-very tiny amount of energy which is drowned out even by the energies of chemical processes.
+“The likely explanation to this apparent contradiction is that a special macroscopic arrangement, used to encode some useful information, represents a very-very tiny amount of energy which is drowned out even by energies of chemical processes.
 A fire converting the carbohydrates of a book into water and carbon dioxide doesn’t care much if the pages are filled with random letters or the text of Hamlet.
 It is likely true that burning a book of Hamlet will increase entropy more than burning a book with random letters, but this difference is likely to be very tiny.
 In other words, in the macroscopic word, we can store information virtually for free, but we can also easily lose it.
 And this is also true of life.

 “That is, humans are information,” Primus concluded.
-“But at the moment we cannot download this information and store it in cloud computers to ask someone a question or let them see their children after they have died, so the best way to preserve this information is to let people to live.”
+“But at the moment we cannot download this information and store it in cloud computers to ask someone a question or let them see their children after they have died, so the best way to preserve this information is to let people live.”

 # ***

 It is convenient to define death as the destruction of one’s body, while we have seen that the body is an ill-defined concept.
-We introduced Care to take its place, but it is also clear that most objects or entities in a circle of Care survive even if someone—a body—dies.
+We introduced Care to take its place, but it is also clear that most objects or entities in a circle of Care survive even if someone — a body — dies.

 To be able to describe what we mean by death better, consider that different objects (note that objects themselves are subjective abstractions over material reality) that belong to a circle of Care as information emanating from them change the mental state of the “self” do so to different degrees.
 Arguably everything is included in the Care, as all changes can be said to affect us to some degree, while it is also clear that e.g. this link between our finger and us is much more immediate than, say, between us and an unknown person.

-If so, we can attempt to define the other extreme of Care—here, instead of extending the original body, restricting it to a region of space or set of objects that are linked very closely to the self.
+If so, we can attempt to define the other extreme of Care — here, instead of extending the original body, restricting it to a region of space or set of objects that are linked very closely to the self.
 We name this the **Agent**.

 We can then redefine death as the destruction of an Agent.
-It may be that the Agent** **does not include the whole body, or even the whole brain—we can consider someone to survive an amputation or a stroke affecting part of their brain.
+It may be that the Agent** **does not include the whole body, or even the whole brain — we can consider someone to survive an amputation or a stroke affecting part of their brain.
 Conversely, we can mourn the loss of a person even if parts of their bodies, technically, survive.

 As we shall see, the concept of the Agent turns out to be very helpful in our further investigations.